The strict press (also known as the Military Press) is what most people refer to as the overhead shoulder press.

 Position the bar

 Position the bar on the front of your shoulders (between your chin and chest).
-Keep your grip narrow so that your forearms are vertical.
+Keep your grip narrow so that your forearms are almost vertical with your elbows pointing out at a slight angle.

 Tuck your bum in